course-go/barbershop/README.md

 ## Requirements

-The application has to demonstate the functionallity of the barbershop, so a short demo should be created.
+The application has to demonstate the functionallity of the barbershop as specified by the assignment.
+A short demo should also be created.
 The code must have no race conditions or possible deadlocks.
-Stress is also given on writting idiomatic code.
+Lastly, stress is given on writting idiomatic code.

 ## Motivation